funct7/mdn_assignment/CSS/01 Intro to CSS/notes.md

       - The width and height of the content box.
       - Content includes both text content and other representing child elements.
     - `padding`
-      - The inner margin of a CSS box.
+      - The inner space (inset) of a CSS box.
       - Padding can be set at once with the `padding` shorthand property or individually with `padding-top`, `padding-right`, `padding-bottom`, and `padding-left` properties.
     - `border`
       - The border of a CSS box spans from the outer edge of padding and the inner edge of the margin.